 Overview

-The LLM (Intellectual Property and e-Law) is a full-time programme running for 12 months or a part-time programme running for 24 months.
-A full-time candidate may not, during the currency of the LLM (Intellectual Property and e-Law), simultaneously pursue any other form of education, training or employment, without the advance permission of the School of Law.
+The LLM (Law, Technology and Innovation) is a full-time programme running for 12 months or a part-time programme running for 24 months.
+A full-time candidate may not, during the currency of the LLM (Law, Technology and Innovation), simultaneously pursue any other form of education, training or employment, without the advance permission of the School of Law.

 Presentation of Dissertation/Submission Dates